 Type of Service

 The housekeeper, on the other hand, will ensure that everything is cleaned, well managed and tidied away.
+Your expectations can be higher.
 They will understand where things ‘live’ in the house, and return the toys and household items to their home place.
 This makes busy family life so much easier to cope with!

 The housekeeper, will be able to provide additional support in the household, from pet care, shopping and running errands, cooking and even childcare – and with a whole host of housekeepers from live in housekeepers through to live out housekeepers, part time though to full time, you have complete flexibility on getting these duties covered for your property.

-The salary for a cleaner is quite different to a long term housekeeper.
+The salary a house cleaner will expect is quite different from a long term housekeeper.
 Most cleaners work through cleaning companies that charge a comparatively high hourly rate and take a percentage of that rate while usually paying the cleaner the minimum wage.
 This means you have minimum-wage workers cleaning your property.
 The standards will be reflective of their hourly rate – minimum!
 Expect to pay between £10-20 per hour, or even more, depending on the number of cleaners who attend your property each time.

-The long term housekeeper will be paid directly, and therefore will be on a higher rate (relative to the cleaner).
-Bear in mind that a part time housekeeper will be on a higher hourly rate as they have to take travel into account.
+The long term housekeeper will expect to be paid directly, and therefore will be on a higher rate (relative to the cleaner).
+Bear in mind that a part-time housekeeper will be on a higher hourly rate as they have to take travel into account.
 They will most likely pay their own taxes.
 A full time long term housekeeper will have a weekly wage (although they may be on an hourly rate depending on the role itself).
 Expect to pay £14 upwards per hour.

 Quality of Work

 This is perhaps the major difference between a cleaner and a long term housekeeper.
-A cleaner will clean well.
-They should be time efficient, organized and well mannered.
+You can expect a house cleaner to clean well.
+They should be time-efficient, organized and well mannered.
 They should be discreet and understand the need for security – particularly if they are given a key for the property.
 The cleaner will turn up, do the work needed and then leave.
 They will often bring their own cleaning products and materials to use.

-The housekeeper will be entirely flexible to the property they work in.
+Expect your housekeeper to be entirely flexible to the property they work in.
 They can use specific cleaning products (such as eco-friendly products), or work with specialist tools.
 They will understand the need for complete discretion and flexibility, and also have a highly professional attitude at all times.
 They will be willing to go the extra mile, and always happy to lend a hand.